MrToast99/Nextube-Remaster/README.md

 The web UI automatically checks for new GitHub releases and shows a **dismissable toast notification** in the bottom-right corner if a newer version is available.
 The check runs once when the page loads and repeats every 24 hours while the page is open.
 No data leaves your network beyond the GitHub API query (`api.github.com/repos/MrToast99/Nextube-Remaster/releases/latest`).

-The notification tells you which partitions changed (firmware-only, LittleFS-only, or both) so you know which files to download.
+The notification tells you which partitions changed (firmware-only, LittleFS-only, or both).
+Click **Online Updater** on the toast to install it automatically (see [Online Updater](#online-updater-recommended--one-click-no-downloads)), or note which files to download for a manual update.
 Dismiss it by clicking **✕** — it won't reappear until the next page load or 24-hour interval.

 **Clock-face indicator (tube 6):** when the update toast appears, the firmware can also paint a **4-row solid red bar at the physical bottom of tube 6** (the rightmost tube) on every render frame so you know an update is waiting without having the web UI open.
 This is opt-in — enable it under **Display → Enable clock face update notification**.
 The bar appears as soon as an update is detected and clears automatically when the toast is dismissed or the option is unchecked.
 The indicator state is RAM-only and resets on reboot (the update check re-runs on next page load).